-Maple Glazed Pumpkin Pie Cinnamon Roll Loaf: Pumpkin brioche dough filled with pumpkin, sugar, and spices rolled up and made into a pull apart style loaf all topped with a maple glaze.
+This Maple Glazed Pumpkin Pie Cinnamon Roll Loaf is made with pumpkin brioche dough filled with pumpkin, sugar, and spices all topped with a maple glaze.

 A few days ago on Instagram in my stories I posted a photo of a box of Sharpies.